MrEddX/docs.chatrix.one/docs/faq.en.md

 ## Why do you even offer such a service?

-Because I have the desire, opportunity and time, but above all it gives me great pleasure.
+Because I have the desire, opportunity and time, but above all it gives me great pleasure and last but not least - I like to control my own data whenever possible.

 * * *